UO-CIT-juliahannasmith/cit281-lab5/index.md

 ### About this lab:
 * Introduction to Postman
-* Become familar with GET and POST verbs
+* Become familiar with GET and POST verbs